 Given the growing popularity of subscription boxes, it’s no surprise that this niche market has many competitors.
 But what differentiates these subscription services from one another?
-Here’s a closer look at the top competitors in the market for meal kit delivery services.
+Here’s a closer look at the top competitors in the market for meal delivery services.

-1. Blue ApronThe largest and best-known meal delivery kit service in the U.S. is Blue Apron.
+1. Blue ApronThe largest and best-known meal prep kit service in the U.S. is Blue Apron.
 Blue Apron offers two-person and family meal plans.
-The two-person dinners are for adventurous palates, while the family meal plan (for four people) is geared to please everyone.
+The two-person dinners are for adventurous palates, while the delivered meals for families plan (for four people) is geared to please everyone.
 Blue Apron is known for its fresh, seasonal ingredients and unique varieties of produce.
 Its website drew in 2.6 million visits in January 2016 alone.

-- Founded in Berlin, Germany in 2011, HelloFresh Group provides meal kit delivery services in Germany, the Netherlands, the United Kingdom, the United States, and Australia.
+2. HelloFreshFounded in Berlin, Germany in 2011, HelloFresh Group provides meal kit delivery services in Germany, the Netherlands, the United Kingdom, the United States, and Australia.
 Since 2011, it has grown rapidly to become the second-largest player in the U.S. market, after Blue Apron.
 According to HelloFresh Group’s corporate website, in January 2016, HelloFresh delivered 7.2 million meals to subscribers in seven countries across three continents.
 HelloFresh has more basic recipes, slightly fewer steps, and fewer exotic ingredients, making the service more suitable for novice cooks.

 3. PlatedPlated calls itself “the premium cook-at-home dinner delivery service.”
 Customers can choose from seven on-trend recipes each week, including several vegetarian options, at $12 per serving.
 Plated targets adults rather than families, with sophisticated meals, trendy ingredients, and complex recipes that teach and require more kitchen skills than some of the other meal kit plans.

 4. Chef'dBesides developing its own recipes, Chef’d, which calls itself a “meal store,” partners with more than 80 well-known chefs and brands to develop its catalog of more than 250 recipes, which can be ordered individually without a subscription.
 Chef’d offers subscription meal plans for two “lifestyle” brands, including Weight Watchers (two-person and four- person plans at $6 to $17 per serving) and Tone It Up Fresh (two-person plan starting at $13 per serving).

-5. Green ChefGreen Chef is the nation’s first and only fully certified USDA organic meal kit company, according to an announcement in a press release.
+5. Green ChefGreen Chef is the nation’s first and only fully certified USDA organic meal kit delivery company, according to an announcement in a press release.
 More than 95 percent of its ingredients are organic and most are locally sourced.
-Its menus also cater to a wide range of dietary preferences, including vegetarian, gluten-free, and paleo.
+Its menus also cater to a wide range of dietary preferences, including vegetarian, vegan food boxes, gluten-free, and paleo.